scikit-hep/scikit-hep.github.io/pages/installing-packages.md

 ## Using Miniforge

 Now you're ready to go.
 Instructions online tell you how to install packages, like `conda install package-name`.
-Since you installed "mamba", you can replace `conda install` with `mamba install` to make the dependency resolution much faster.
+Since you installed `mamba`, you can replace `conda install` with `mamba install` to make the dependency resolution much faster.
 There are no other differences, and you can always fall back on using the `conda` command.

 One of the first commands you'll probably want to do is